21 Great Day Trips From New York City

 Providence, Rhode Island

-Providence, the capital city of Rhode Island, is undoubtedly one of the most underrated cities in the US.
-For such a small city, there are so many things to do here that it’s well-worth the time it takes to arrive from NYC.
-If you’ve got more than a day to spare, Rhode Island has plenty to do and is highly worthy of your time.
+Providence, the capital of Rhode Island, is undoubtedly one of the most underrated cities in the US.
+For such a small city, there are so many things to do here that it’s well worth the time it takes to arrive from NYC.

-Providence has an established (yet always-evolving) culinary scene, brilliant museums and libraries, festivals and events, and much more.
-Given the fact that Johnson and Wales Culinary Institute is located in Providence, it should come as no surprise that Providence is home to some excellent chefs.
-Definitely do your research before visiting to ensure you visit one of the best restaurants in Providence during your stay.
+Providence has an established (yet always evolving) culinary scene, brilliant museums and libraries, festivals and events, and much more.
+Given that Johnson and Wales Culinary Institute is located in Providence, it should be no surprise that Providence is home to some excellent chefs.

 Washington